More driving restrictions in Costa Rica announced: From Tuesday, April 27, Costa Rica will roll back its current 11:00 PM restriction to 9:00 PM.

 “As a government, we understand people need to work to sustain their households,” he said.

-These range from complying with the driving restrictions to ensuring bars, restaurants, and stores close on time and keep to their designated capacity limits.
+These range from complying with the driving restrictions to ensuring businesses close on time and keep to their designated capacity limits.
 Expect to see more stringency from the police here.

 Justifying the return to these measures, the government said their main concern was protecting Costa Rica’s ICU units from collapsing.
 Today saw 1,830 new cases of Covid, the largest daily amount since the pandemic started.

 James Dyde is the editor of www.centralamerica.com.
 He lives in Escazu, Costa Rica.